lleviraz/urban_segmentation/docs/index.md

 <h3>Metrics and Loss functions</h3>

-The major issue in our model training task is the **class imbalance**, where more than 60% of the pixels are of the ‘1-other’ class, while we are interested in the proportions of the 250 (for non-residential BU) and 255 (for residential BU) classes (which are usually together only ~30% of the pixels) – this is typically the case with satellite imagery segmentation tasks, where the background is capturing most of the image (and also with biomedical images) .
+The major issue in our model training task is the **class imbalance**, where more than 60% of the pixels are of the "1-other" class, while we are interested in the proportions of the 250 (for non-residential BU) and 255 (for residential BU) classes (which are usually together only ~30% of the pixels).
+This is typically the case with satellite imagery segmentation tasks, where the background is capturing most of the image (and also with biomedical images) .

-Using a plain “accuracy” metric in such cases would yield to high accuracy but poor results (the model can naively predict the background class always, and get a high pixel wise accuracy for most images - e.g. we can get 83% accuracy for images with only 17% important classes pixels, by just predicting the ‘background’ class )
+Using a plain "accuracy" metric in such cases would yield to high accuracy but poor results (the model can naively predict the background class always, and get a high pixel wise accuracy for most images - e.g. we can get 83% accuracy for images with only 17% important classes pixels, by just predicting the "background" class )

 To deal with that we experimented with a few metrics: